 Present at Michigan, Indiana, and West Virginia Farmers Markets Conferences on the tools developed through this project.

-150 market managers and stakeholders in surrounding states will be trained on data collection systems developed through this project.
+Travel to other state conferences was not done due to the Pandemic which delayed many conferences.
+And while the project has officially ended, market managers and stakeholders in surrounding states will be trained on data collection systems developed through this project.
 Once trained, these trainers can train markets and stakeholders in their states.

 Introduction:

-During the first year of the project, we have created a database of farmers markets in Ohio and are identifying those that currently collect data.
+During the first year of the project, we created a database of farmers markets in Ohio and are identifying those that currently collect data.
 We have also presented the project to The Ohio State University Extension Educators at their annual conference (Dec.
 2020).
 35 individuals attended the presentation and will be contacted for further information and education on data collection.

 Cooperators